Przejdź do treści głównej

 In my experience, teams in organizations with 5-10 year old legacy systems lose 35-55% of time on maintenance.
 This sounds extreme, but Stripe's report confirms 42% globally.

-Hardest to calculate but often the largest cost.
-How much do you lose because you can't deliver features fast enough?
-How many deals have you lost because competitors shipped first?
+This is the hardest to calculate but often the largest cost.
+How much revenue are you leaving on the table because features take too long?
+How many deals went to competitors who shipped first?

 Lost business opportunities - opportunity cost in IT projects